Who runs The Writing Retreat?

 Is the house accessible?

 At Rosemerryn there is a small step through the front door of the main house and access is then level from the hallway into the main living room, the kitchen and the two ground floor bedrooms.
-There is one step up into the cottage, then level access to the bedrooms, kitchen and living room, and one step down into the bathroom.
-There are three stone steps up into the studio where we hold our morning workshops, or level access over some rough ground around the back and side of the building.
+There is one step up into the cottage, then level access to the living room (where some of our one to ones take place).
+There are three stone steps up into the studio where we hold our morning workshops and some of the afternoon one to ones.
+Take care on these steps, as there is no hand rail.
 If you need assistance please let us know.

 Should I bring wellies?